Yannael/BigDataAnalytics_INFOH515/Docker/README.md

 git clone https://github.com/Yannael/BigDataAnalytics_INFOH515
 ```

-Cd to the bda_course folder, and set this folder as a `BDACOURSE` environment variable
+Cd to the `BigDataAnalytics_INFOH515` folder

 ```
-cd bda_course
+cd BigDataAnalytics_INFOH515
 ```

 Finally, give recursive permission to all for writing to it (ease the sharing with Docker container)